Valley of the Dead (film): Plot

-As the Republicans lead Jan and Decruz to their encampment, the group's photographer is bitten by the now-reanimated pilot and turns into a zombie; whom both are dispatched.
-Arriving at their recently bombed encampment, they are attacked by their reanimated comrades, forcing them to escape by boat, but Brodsky, the Russian member of the group, is overwhelmed by the infected.
-Reaching a cabin, they find it occupied by Nationalist soldiers Jurell and Rafir, and a nun, Flor, resulting in a standoff that lasts until Jan convinces the two sides to form a truce.
-Jurrel and Rafir later spot a large horde of infected heading towards the cabin, and Sergeant orders an evacuation who they all manage to escape.
-They come across an electric fence with a zombified Brodsky stuck in it and realize that the SS had sealed off the entire valley.
-Jan dispatches Brodsky to spare Sergeant from the pain.
+The Nationalist pilot–who had already died–suddenly reanimates and bites their American war photographer; Sergeant and Jaime, the Republican's political commissar, dispatches them both.
+As they arrive at a recently bombed-out campsite, they are attacked by their reanimated comrades, forcing them to flee, but Brodsky, a Russian member of the group, was overwhelmed..
+Reaching their cabin, they find it occupied by Nationalist soldiers Jurell and Rafir, and a religious nun, Flor, resulting in a standoff until Jan convinces both sides to form a truce.
+A large horde of infected approaches the cabin and the group escapes by the back door.
+They come across an electric fence and find Brodsky stuck to it, which Jan mercy kills to spare the Sergeant from doing it himself.